wondernnw/visual-portfolio-rag/README.md

 | Generator (Local) | Qwen2-VL-7B-Instruct | [HuggingFace](https://huggingface.co/Qwen/Qwen2-VL-7B-Instruct) |

 > **Note**: Models not included in repo (~25GB).
 See [README_LOCAL.md](README_LOCAL.md) for download instructions.

+## Use Cases

+- Technical documentation with diagrams
+- Financial reports with tables and charts
+- Scientific papers with figures
+- Scanned documents with mixed content
+- Any PDF where layout matters

 ## License